-Online LearningThis course uses Canvas for providing electronic resources, such as lecture notes, assignment papers, sample solutions, etc. It is recommended that students make appropriate use of these resourses.
+Online LearningThis course uses MyUni for providing electronic resources, such as lecture notes, assignment papers, sample solutions, etc. It is recommended that students make appropriate use of these resourses.

 Learning & Teaching Activities

 Learning & Teaching ModesThis course relies on lectures as the primary delivery mechanism for the material.
-Tutorials supplement the lectures by providing exercises and example problems to enhance the understanding obtained through the lectures.
-Written assignments aid the learning of the material and provide assessment opportunities for students to gauge their progress and understanding.
+Tutorials supplement the lectures by providing exercises and example problems to enhance the understanding obtained through lectures.
+A sequence of quizzes and written assignments provides assessment opportunities for students to gauge their progress and understanding.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.